rainjs/rainjs/doc/source/server/localization.rst

 RAIN Localization
 =================

-RAIN provides features to localize templates, translations and static resources.
-Depending on the localized needs, these features can be used on the client-side, server-side or both.
+RAIN provides features to localize text, templates and static resources.
+Depending on the localization needs, these features can be used on the client-side, server-side or both.

 The localization process uses the current platform language and tries to localize the requested resource.
 If the resource is not found it tries to use the default platform language.
 If this